kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 <img src="phnx_ql_l1.png" width="600">

 Pretty sweet.
-It looks like all azimuths are pretty good.
-There could be something going on ~90 degrees, but not enough that I would waste time worrying about it.  *However*, these periodograms look a lot better than we saw on the automated gnss-reflections website:
+It looks like the azimuths are pretty good.
+There are some low amplitudes at certain azimuths. *However*, these periodograms look a lot better than we saw on the automated gnss-reflections website:

 <img src="phnx_2019_200.png" width="600">

 I have circled in bright yellow some noise in the periodgrams that creates noise ~one meter reflector height.
-If our theory is correct that this was created by the other sensors set out by the Antarctic Precipitation System, Let's run <code>quickLook</code> again after they removed their equipment:
+If our theory is correct that this was created by the other sensors set out by the Antarctic Precipitation System, Let's run <code>quickLook</code> again a few weeks after they removed their equipment:

 <img src="phnx_2020_001.png" width="600">

-You can see that noise source is gone.
+You can see that that particular noise source is now gone.

 ### Analyze the Data